PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 - When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?

-In a batch processing system such as Hadoop, we usually care about throughput—the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.iii In online systems, what’s usually more important is the service’s response time—that is, the time between a client sending a request and receiving a response.
+In a batch processing system such as Hadoop, we usually care about **throughput** — the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.
+In online systems, what’s usually more important is the service’s **response time** — that is, the time between a client sending a request and receiving a response.

 > Latency and response time are not the same.
 The response time is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays.
 Latency is the duration that a request is waiting to be handled—during which it is latent, awaiting service.